 Most patients with breast cancer have surgery to remove the cancer.

 Sentinel lymph node biopsy is the removal of the sentinel lymph node during surgery.
 The sentinel lymph node is the first lymph node to receive lymphatic drainage from a tumor.
 It is the first lymph node where the cancer is likely to spread.
 A radioactive substance and/or blue dye is injected near the tumor.
 The substance or dye flows through the lymph ducts to the lymph nodes.
 The first lymph node to receive the substance or dye is removed.
 A pathologist views the tissue under a microscope to look for cancer cells.
 After the sentinel lymph node biopsy, the surgeon removes the tumor using breast-conserving surgery or mastectomy.
-If cancer cells are not found, it may not be necessary to remove more lymph nodes.
-If cancer cells are found, more lymph nodes will be removed through a separate incision.
+If cancer cells were not found in the sentinel lymph node, it may not be necessary to remove more lymph nodes.
+If cancer cells were found, more lymph nodes will be removed through a separate incision.
 This is called a lymph node dissection.

 Types of surgery include the following:

 Chemotherapy may be given before surgery to remove the tumor.
 When given before surgery, chemotherapy will shrink the tumor and reduce the amount of tissue that needs to be removed during surgery.
 Treatment given before surgery is called preoperative therapy or neoadjuvant therapy.

 Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy, chemotherapy, or hormone therapy after surgery, to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called postoperative therapy or adjuvant therapy.